Azure-Samples/azure-ai-vision/face/CustomerCheckinManagement/README.md

 ## Customer Checkin Management

-The script is designed to automate the management of customer face detection, identification, and enrollment in a system that utilizes Azure's Dynamic Person Groups.
-The objective is to ensure that each customer's face is efficiently recognized and associated with both daily and location-specific dynamic person groups, enhancing the accuracy of face identification while minimizing redundancies.
+This sample code is designed to manage customer check-ins using facial recognition technology.
+It handles face enrollment and identification by utilizing PersonDirectory, adding customers into both daily and location-specific dynamic person groups.
+This ensures accurate and efficient recognition during the check-in process.

 ### Example Scenario (Clinic)
 - Person are created and added into DynamicPersonGroup by reference.